-Starting at the edge of the Halifax Metro Region, the Eastern Shore is also rich in historical diversity, with living museums and heritage sites devoted to fishing, farming and gold-mining.
+Starting at the edge of the Halifax Metro Region, the Eastern Shore is rich in history with living history museums and heritage sites devoted to fishing, farming and gold mining.

-Halifax Metro combines the sometimes turbulent history of a strategic port city with the youthful spirit of a modern university town.
+Halifax Metro combines the history of a strategic port city with the youthful spirit of a modern university town.

 By day, check out eclectic shops, artisan studios, museums and galleries.
-By night, take in a show, experience the vibrant music scene, savour award-winning cuisine, and hoist a pint in a place with more pubs and clubs per capita than almost anywhere else.
+By night, take in a show, experience the vibrant music scene, savour award-winning cuisine, and hoist a pint in a place with more pubs and clubs per capita than almost anywhere else in Canada.
 For those not spooked by the shadows, ghost walks explores our graveyards and haunted houses.

 Birthplace of New Scotland, Gaelic culture lives on in the Northumberland Shore region.
 The skirl of bagpipes mingles with the cries of eagles, osprey, and cormorants hunting for food in tidal salt marshes.